tschiemer/nucleo-audio-delay-poc/README.md

 furthermore 48kB / sec / channel means a required
 storage space of 48kB * 60 = 2.81...
 MB / minute /
 channel or ~164.79...
 MB / hour / channel.

+microcontrollers have quite the memory restrictions thus making (longer) storage of audio data impossible.
+SD cards offer themselves as a cheap and accessible way to provide the memory capacity needed (and could even be used as recorders).

 the basic SPI interface of SD cards requires 7-10ms on average; as tested on a nucleo-